Bharath-Bhonsle/short_url_app/README.md

 - expires_at: The expiration date and time for the shortened

 **Notes:**
-- Make sure to include the original_url and expires_in parameters in the request body.
+- Make sure to include the original_url in the request body.
 - The password is optional but can be used to secure the shortened link.

 ### `GET /{short_url}` - Redirect to the original URL using the shortened URL.